 - Valid photo identification

 - A paycheck stub

 - Proof of eligibility under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) or the Voting Accessibility for the Elderly and Handicapped Act (VAEH)

 If you have any questions, be sure to call your county elections office.

 - LWVOR, the state League of Women Voters of Oregon’s website – the League provides a statewide Voters’ Guide online for each statewide election every two years.
 The Guide includes a complete explanation of all sides of ballot measures and candidates information.

-- Oregon Secretary of State – Oregonvotes.org – The Oregon Secretary of State Elections Division in Salem has a voters guide of the statewide ballot measures, as well as election results.
+- Oregon Secretary of State – Oregonvotes.gov – The Oregon Secretary of State Elections Division in Salem.

 - Available Now!
 The national League’s Guide to Electing the President